home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 Your Google Assistant devices will still communicate via the internet to:
 - sync entities
-- get credentials to establish a local connection
+- Get credentials to establish a local connection.
-- send commands that involve a [secure device](#secure-device)
+- Send commands that involve a [secure device](#secure-device).
-- send commands if local fulfillment fails
+- Send commands if local fulfillment fails.

 <div class='note'>